randomchars42/bioset/README.md

 Duplicates / Triplicates / ...
 ------------------------------

 So samples were measured in duplicates.
-For our further research we might want to use the mean and perhaps exclude samples with too much spread in their values.
+For our further research you might want to use the mean and perhaps exclude samples with too much spread in their values.

 `set_calc_variability()` to the rescue.